-NOTE: Clubs may retain membership of The Football Conference Premier Division provided they have achieved a Category "A" Grading by 31st March in the year following promotion.
+NOTE: Clubs may retain membership of the National League Step 1 Division provided they have achieved a Category "A" Grading by 31st March in the year following promotion.

 To qualify for promotion to The Football League by winning the Championship and for the club to participate in the promotion play off matches, the ground must achieve a Category "A" Grading together with 500 seats under cover by 31st March in each season.